 I work in accordance with all their professional standards including continuing professional development.
 I follow best practice guidelines in relation to my own supervision, subscribe to the DBS update service and regularly update my mandatory training.

-My professional qualifications include a BSc (Joint Hons.) in Speech and Psychology, an MSc in Human Communication, an OCR Diploma for Teachers of Learners with Specific Learning Difficulties and a Postgraduate Certificate in Special Education: Autism (Children).
-I also hold a PATOSS SpLD Assessment Practising Certificate.
+My professional qualifications include a BSc (Joint Hons.) in Speech and Psychology, an MSc in Human Communication, an OCR Diploma for Teachers of Learners with Specific Learning Difficulties, a Postgraduate Certificate in Special Education: Autism (Children) and a Higher Education Certificate in Counselling.
+I also hold a PATOSS SpLD Assessment Practising Certificate and have completed Advanced Masterclass Training in Selective Mutism.

 Your practice is of an exceptionally high standard and as a parent it is an enormous relief to be able to have total confidence in the professionals helping your child.